akthammomani/MAXELLA-APP-Movies-Tensorflow-Recommenders-TFRS/README.md

 ## Dataset:

 **Movie Lens** contains a set of movie ratings from the MovieLens website, a movie recommendation service.
 This dataset was collected and maintained by [GroupLens](https://grouplens.org/) , a research group at the University of Minnesota.
 There are 5 versions included: "25m", "latest-small", "100k", "1m", "20m".
 In all datasets, the movies data and ratings data are joined on "movieId".
 The 25m dataset, latest-small dataset, and 20m dataset contain only movie data and rating data.
-The 1m dataset and 100k dataset contain demographic data in addition to movie and rating data:
+The 1m dataset and 100k dataset contain demographic data in addition to movie and rating data.

+**movie_lens/100k** can be treated in two ways:

+  * It can be interpreted as expressesing which movies the users watched (and rated), and which they did not.
+This is a form of *implicit feedback*, where users' watches tell us which things they prefer to see and which they'd rather not see.
+  * It can also be seen as expressesing how much the users liked the movies they did watch.
+This is a form of *explicit feedback*: given that a user watched a movie, we can tell roughly how much they liked by looking at the rating they have given.

 **(1) movie_lens/100k-ratings:**
  * Config description: This dataset contains 100,000 ratings from 943 users on 1,682 movies.
 This dataset is the oldest version of the MovieLens dataset.